Phil Branch: College Football

 He went to Texas where he was a 3-year letterman, first at halfback, then fullback and in his senior season as a guard.
 He also kicked for the team.
 He helped Texas, as an all-conference player, to win the Southwest Conference Championship and Cotton Bowl in 1952.
 Then he helped the team to a share of the conference Championship in 1953 when he was first-team All-Conference, and All-American Honorable Mention.
 He was a second team all-conference selection in 1952.

 In 1954 he was invited to the College All-Star Football game in Chicago and the East-West Shrine game, but had to miss the latter with a muscle injury.

 Pro Football

-He was drafted by the Philadelphia Eagles in the 9th Round of the 1954 NFL draft (#105 overall) and was signed by them that year.
+He was drafted by the Philadelphia Eagles in the 9th Round of the 1954 NFL draft (#105 overall).
+He was signed by them that year.
 But he was drafted into the Army in 1954 and spend the next two years playing football for the Army.

 When his service was over he played in Canada with the Roughriders in 1956.
 The Roughriders went to the Western Interprovincial Football Union Championship that season, losing the WIFU best-of-three Championship 2–1.